• Skip to primary navigation

 Gochujang Noodles with Salmon

-These flavoursome gochujang noodles are packed with veggies and salmon coated in a sweet and savoury sauce and finished with a quick pickle.
+These flavorful gochujang noodles are packed with veggies and salmon, coated in a sweet and savory sauce and finished with a quick pickle.
+This quick and easy noodle recipe is perfect for a midweek meal.

 Servings: 3